What Are Fair Value Gaps and Liquidity Voids in the SMC?

 These voids are visual representations of moments when the market experiences a temporary absence of balance between buyers and sellers.
 This imbalance leads to a sharp move as the market seeks a new equilibrium price level.
 Such occurrences are not limited to specific times; they can happen after major news releases, during off-market hours, or following large institutional trades that significantly move the market with a single order.

 Liquidity voids are especially noteworthy on trading charts due to their appearance as particularly sharp moves.
-Though they appear across all timeframes, they’re most obvious following major news events when the market rapidly adjusts to new information, creating opportunities and challenges for traders navigating these shifts.
+Though they appear across all timeframes, they’re most obvious following major news events when the market rapidly adjusts to new information.

 Fair Value Gap vs Liquidity Void